 Find Your Perfect School

-If you find yourself drawn to making digital products — whether that’s experience, or performance, or solving logical conundrums — then computer science may be a great degree and career path for you.
+If you find yourself drawn to making digital products — whether that’s experience, performance, or solving logical conundrums — then computer science may be a great degree and career path for you.

-Here at PremiumSchools we apply our years of experience covering education and online education opportunities to provide rankings of the more premium schools.
+Here at PremiumSchools, we apply our years of experience covering education and online education opportunities to provide rankings of the more premium schools.

 This includes online and traditional offerings.
-We look at metrics that students and parents really care about, such as graduation rate and average earnings after graduation.
+We look at metrics that students and parents care about, such as graduation rate and average earnings after graduation.

 The 20 Most Lucrative Computer Science Careers

-There are many defined roles in computer science, and more being created as you read this.
+There are many defined roles in computer science, and more are being created as you read this.
 Here are a few of the areas you can enter in the field.

 Cyber Security Specialist